 These must-see places to visit in Wales should be on every traveler’s list.
-From medieval cities on the beach to a blue lagoon, don’t miss these spots!
+From medieval cities on the beach to blue lagoons, these are the best spots!

 Pembrokeshire county is full of gorgeous small towns with rich, unique history.
 It’s also home to the Pembrokeshire Coast National Park, which is Britain’s only coastal national park.
 I spent a week exploring this area of Wales at the end of March this year and fell in love with many of the stops along the coastline.

 All of these places — with the exception of Skomer Island — can be reached by either hiking the coastal path, by car, or by public transportation.
 The Pembrokeshire Coastal Path was recently voted the second best walk in the world and it’s definitely worth adding to your bucket list.

 Whether you are hiking or driving, make sure not to miss these eight stops along the Pembrokeshire coast.

 St. Davids is the smallest city in the UK, but it’s more like a small village.
 Besides the cathedral — with is definitely worth a visit — I highly recommend taking a drive (or walk) out to the Chapel of St. Non where you will also find St. Non’s well.
 This spot marks the birthplace of St. David and near the ruined chapel sits a gorgeous modern chapel and retreat.
 This rugged part of the coastal path is also worth a stroll.

 While in St. Davids, I recommend booking a dinner reservation at St Davids award-winning restaurant, Cwtch.
 I stayed just a short walk from the St Davids Cathedral at Penrhiw Hotel — a lovely 19th-century mansion turned boutique hotel.
 This 7-room hotel is decorated with tasteful modern art and the staff really goes above and beyond for their guests.